 No matter what year we live in, word of mouth remains to be the most effective marketing tool.
 People trust their friends and family when it comes to trying new things.
 Your role here is to motivate them to recommend your product.
 How?
 By simply giving them a small reward for doing it.
 For example, Airbnb gives extra credit to users who bring in their friends, and Dropbox gives extra storage space.
 If you have an e-commerce store, you can reward with free shipping or an extra discount.
 If you have a cool app, you can send out stickers.
 You just need to be creative!

-Preparing a product launch requires a lot of time, efforts, and a clever strategy.
+Preparing a product launch requires a lot of time, effort, and a clever strategy.
 It is a one-time event, but it affects the whole lifetime of the product.
 Having a bad product launch strategy could leave you with fewer sales, unsatisfied customers, and bad publicity.
 A great product launch speaks for itself – sales will go much better after a good first impression.
 Every new product is a challenge, and every product should have the launch it deserves.